 Chagall grew up in a pious Jewish Orthodox environment at the end of the nineteenth century, when the religious experience in Europe was receiving strong new impulses.
 Upon leaving the parental home, he discarded most of this as antiquated ballast.
 He did however feel a strong connection to the Jewish people all his life.
 It irked him when his art was classified as ‘Jewish-art’, even if much of his imagery has Judaeo-Christian connotations and about a third of his work has religious undertones.
 He himself traced his art’s religious character to the deeper, unconsciouly active layers in European culture.

 In six parts of the "Chagall Lithographs", all his lithographs are ordered by date.
-Starting from 1922/23 (with Mourlot nr 1) until March 1985 (with Mourlot No. 1073).
+Starting from 1922/23 (with M.001) until March 1985 (with M.1073).
 It has committed itself to the more stricter standards of Chagall.

 Kornfelds catalog of Chagalls first etchings, woodcuts and lino's appeared in 1970.
-It included all these works by Chagall (k.
-001 up to and including k.
-123) untill 1966, with the exception of the three etching series, which were manufactured by order of Vollard.
+It included all these works by Chagall (K.001 up to and including K.123) untill 1966, with the exception of the three etching series, which were manufactured by order of Ambroise Vollard.

 Kornfelds plan to dedicate a separate edition to these works, got a different shape with the publication in 1970 of this etching series under the nrs.
 AV.
 001 up to and including AV.
 303.

 Chagall entrusted Kornfeld with the publication of all his work that appeared after 1967.
-Now you can find these 229 works in ’THE MISSING LINK’-catalogue.
+Now you can find these 229 works in ’THE MISSING LINK’-catalog.